Doug Allen is a Professor of Practice in Labor and Employment Relations.

-In addition to his union work, Doug has been an advocate for the Department.
-In the 1990’s, Doug helped found, and later became the chair of, the LSER Alumni Program Group (APG), the first group of its kind in the College of Liberal Arts.
+In addition to his union work, Doug has been an advocate for the School.
+In the 1990’s, Doug helped found, and later became the chair of, the LER Alumni Program Group (APG), the first group of its kind in the College of Liberal Arts.
 Doug recruited numerous other alums to the APG’s Executive Board.
 Under his leadership, the LSER APG became the leader among alumni organizations in the College.
-In 2003, his efforts on behalf of the Department and the College were recognized when he received the Liberal Arts Alumni Society Service to Penn State Award and presented LSER’s Outstanding Alumni Lecture in 2007.
+In 2003, his efforts on behalf of the School and the College were recognized when he received the Liberal Arts Alumni Society Service to Penn State Award and presented LSER’s Outstanding Alumni Lecture in 2007.
 In 2009, he received the University’s highest alumni honor-the Distinguished Alumni Award.